-In the first half (decreasing visibility) the vinyl type is printed in reverse and must be read as a silhouette against the light.
+To add to the fogginess, in the first half (decreasing visibility) the vinyl type is printed in reverse and must be read as a silhouette against the light.
 In the second half (increasing visibility) type is the right way around, easily legible on the front surface of each page.